sharetribe/flex-docs/src/docs/concepts-api-sdk/rate-limiting/index.md

 (modifying data).
 Queries are rate limited at 1 request per second (60 requests per minute) on average.
 Commands are rate limited at 1 request per 2 seconds (30 requests per minute) on average.
 The rate limit applies per client IP address.
-You can find more information on Flex rate limits in the API reference for
+You can find more information on Sharetribe rate limits in the API reference for [Marketplace API](https://www.sharetribe.com/api-reference/marketplace.html#rate-limits) and
-[Marketplace API](https://www.sharetribe.com/api-reference/marketplace.html#rate-limits)
-and
 [Integration API](https://www.sharetribe.com/api-reference/integration.html#rate-limits).

 It is good to note that **live environments are currently not rate limited**, except for one endpoint in Integration API.
-Still, as you build your Flex marketplace implementation to take the rate and concurrency limits into account in your development environment, we do appreciate it if you also transfer those behaviors into production.
+Still, as you customize your Sharetribe marketplace implementation to take the rate and concurrency limits into account in your development environment, we do appreciate it if you also transfer those behaviors into production.

 ## Interaction between different rate limits